-It is suggested that the unit of certification open local training processes to aspire to jobs.
+It is recommended that the unit of certification open training processes to aid members of the local communities to apply to different jobs.

-4.4 All indicators will apply to current operations, but there are exceptions for long- established plantations which may not have records dating back to the time of the decision making, in particular for compliance with indicators $4.4.2 \text{ y} 4.4.3$.
-The unit of certification should provide documentation of legal ownership, legal tenure or use or use of customary lands with the following: a) Public deed or certification issued by the general property registry or sworn affidavit of possession after registration with the local municipality. b) In the case of leasing, the respective leasing contract verifying that said property is registered with the municipality. c) Documents with legal support that demonstrate the use of customary lands authorized by the customary owners through having practiced FPIC.
-4.4 The FPIC is carried out in the event of possible effects on demonstrable legal, use and customary rights.
-FPIC will be applied following the "Guide of Free, Prior and Informed Consent for members of the RSPO".
-4.4.2.
-Documents evidencing the following: a) FPIC process performed. b) Agreements made It is recommended that the unit of certification has a written procedure in case a third party files a complaint regarding the violation of their legal land rights.
+All indicators will apply to current operations, but there are exceptions for long- established plantations which may not have records dating back to the time of the decision making, in particular for compliance with indicators 4.4.2 y 4.4.3.

+The unit of certification should provide documentation of legal ownership, legal tenure, legal use or use of customary lands with the following:

+- a) Public deed or certification issued by the general property registry or affidavit of possession after registration with the local municipality. - b) In the case of leasing, the respective leasing contract, verifying that said property is registered with the municipality. - Documents with legal support that demonstrate the use of customary lands authorised by the customary owners through having practiced FPIC. - 4.4 The FPIC is carried out in the event of possible effects on demonstrable legal, use and customary rights.
+FPIC will be applied following the "Guide of Free, Prior and Informed Consent for members of the RSPO". - 4.4.2.
+Documents evidencing the following: - a) FPIC process performed. - b) Agreements made

+It is recommended that the unit of certification has a written procedure in case a third-party files a complaint regarding the violation of their legal land rights.
 This procedure should include mechanisms for seeking agreements (indicators 4.4.2 to 4.4.6 can be a guide) or reaching a judicial resolution (since it is a legal mechanism in the country).